 Swallowing after chest radiotherapy

-If you are having a short course of treatment for advanced cancer, you may not have any problems.
+If you have a short course of treatment for advanced cancer, you might not have any problems.
 Some advanced cancers are treated with a single treatment of radiotherapy.
 This type of treatment is designed to relieve symptoms and it probably won't make it hard to swallow.

-If you are having a longer course of radiotherapy you may find that you have a sore throat or difficulty swallowing after a few days of treatment.
+If you are having a longer course of radiotherapy you might find that you have a sore throat or difficulty swallowing after a few days of treatment.
 The problem is likely to increase and may be at its worst about 10 days to 2 weeks after the radiotherapy has ended.
 After this time it starts to get better.
-But if you are having chemotherapy at the same time as radiotherapy, the soreness and difficulty swallowing may be worse and may last longer.
+But if you are having chemotherapy at the same time as radiotherapy, the soreness and difficulty swallowing might be worse and last longer.

-You can ask to see a dietician at the radiotherapy clinic if you are having problems with eating and drinking.
+You can ask to see a dietitian at the radiotherapy clinic if you are having problems with eating and drinking.

 A soft, plain diet may help.
 Try different foods to find out which are easiest to swallow.
 Avoid foods that may irritate your throat.
 This includes